Ilioinguinal Approach to the Acetabulum

 - medial window

-- to reach symphysis pubis, recutus abdominis sheath is divided, & muscles are removed from their insertion onto the symphysis;
+- to reach symphysis pubis, recutus abdominis sheath is divided, & muscles are removed from their insertion onto symphysis;

 - this also gives additional access to the retropubic space and quadrilateral plate.